-- Magica de Spell had a spell book which was much more like a traditional Book of Shadows.
+- The Disney Duck Comics Universe is vast enough, and the stories are numerous enough, to contain another totally unrelated example.
+Magica de Spell has a spell book which was much more like a traditional Book of Shadows.
 The nieces once got hold of it by accident when it was switched in the grocery store with Aunt Daisy's old recipe book.
 They mixed up one of the formulas, which attracted a dragon; there was an entry on this, too; "To get rid of a dragon, say 'Odds bodkins and green-eyed goblins!'"
 Meanwhile, Magica was turning out delicious cupcakes, to her uttermost disgust.

-- The Book of Oa of the Green Lanterns Corps.
-Later on there's see the Book of Parallax of the Sinestro Corps and the Book of the Black, though these last two are more like a Tome of Eldritch Lore.
+- The Book of Oa of the Green Lantern Corps.
+Later on there's the Book of Parallax of the Sinestro Corps and the Book of the Black, though these last two are more like a Tome of Eldritch Lore.

 - The Abstract in Runaways